 With so many microwaves to choose from, one of the main things which sets them apart is their features.
 Gain an understanding of which ones you want here.

-Side Opening vs Drop Down Door – Consider your kitchen layout before choosing an opening type – you’ll want to avoid clashes with obstacles (and people!).
-While most microwaves have doors with a side hinge, a drop-down door opens downwards.
-This gives a high-end feel and is practical since it won’t be in the way as you’re trying to remove a hot dish.
+Consider your kitchen layout before choosing a door style – you’ll want to avoid clashes with surrounding items.
+While most microwaves have doors with a side hinge, some feature a drop-down door.
+This design is practical as it won’t be in the way when you’re removing a hot dish.

-If you’re happier with a side opening door, you’ll find yourself with a wider selection to choose from.
+If you’re happier with a side opening door, you’ll find a wider selection of models.
 Most have the hinge on the left, although right opening versions are available.

 A flatbed microwave is even easier to clean since the base is completely flat.
-They’re less restrictive with which dishes you can fit inside, so you can use a big square one or lots of small bowls at once.
+It’s less restrictive with which dishes you can fit inside, whether that’s one large dish or lots of small items at once.
 However, they don’t rotate your dishes, so you’ll need to stir food more often to ensure it’s cooked evenly.

-Some turntable models have a programme which allows you to switch off the rotating feature.
+Some turntable models have a programme which switches off the rotating feature.
 This gives you the flexibility to make the most of the available space.